minuk-dev/minuk-dev.github.io/_wiki/lectures/database_system.md

  * Mix strategy with hints on replacement strategy provided by the query optimizer is preferable
  * Toss-immediate strategy - frees the space occupied by a block as soon as the final tuple of that block has been processed
  * Most recently used (MRU) strategy - system must pin the block currently being processed.
 After final tuple of that block has been processed, the block is unpinned, and it becomes the most recently used block.
+ * LRU는 query 처리에는 적합하지 않은 Cache 방식인데, 가장 최근에 Access 된 데이터가 Access 될 가능성이 낮기 때문이다.
+ * 따라서 MRU를 채택하므로써 가장 최근에 접속 된 것이 나가도록 한다.
  * Buffer manager can use statistical information regarding the probability that a request will reference a particular relation
    * E.g. the data dictionary is frequently accessed.
 Heuristic : keep data-dictionary blocks in main memory buffer
- * Operating system or buffer manager may reorder wirtes
+ * Operating system or buffer manager may reorder writes
    * Can lead to corruption of data structures on disk.
      * E.g, linked list of blocks with mssing block on disk
      * File systems perform consistency check to detect such situations
    * Careful ordering of writes can avoid many such problems
- * BUffer mangaers support forced output of blocks for the purpose of recovery
+ * Buffer managers support forced output of blocks for the purpose of recovery
  * Nonvolatile write buffers speed up disk writes by writing blocks to a non-volatile RAM or flash buffer immeditately
    * Writes can be reordered to minimize disk arm movement
- * Log disk - adisk devoted to writing a sequential log of block updates
+ * Log disk - a disk devoted to writing a sequential log of block updates
    * Used exactly like nonvolatile RAM
      * Write to log disk is very fast since no seeks are required
  * Journaling file systems write data in-order to NV-RAM or log disk